-The first issue is that currently data required for complete meter data analytics solution does not reside in the same database.
-While there is tremendous real time data being collected the information required to complete many types of analysis may reside in other data bases (e.g. system mapping data).
+- Currently, the data required for complete meter data analytics solution does not reside in the same database, creating our first issue. - While there is tremendous real-time data being collected, the information required to complete many types of analysis may reside in other data bases (e.g. system mapping data).

-Another challenge is that while the MDM is configured as a "Fast Write" data base, since it needs to quickly record large volumes of real-time meter information, a useful analytics tool needs to be normalized for "Fast Reads," since it needs to provide fast access to data for users looking for real-time insights.
+Another challenge is that while the MDM is configured as a "Fast Write" database, since it needs to quickly record large volumes of real-time meter information, a useful analytics tool needs to be normalized for "Fast Reads," since it needs to provide fast access to data for users looking for real-time insights.